Chicone/SSM-VPR/README.md

 - Console: Present recognition output and metrics such as precision, recall, recognition score or average latency.
 Each displayed record can be clicked, causing the corresponding images being updated in the visuallization panel.

 ## Installation
-The code has been tested on Ubuntu 18.04 Nionic and Python 3.6.6.
+The code has been tested on Ubuntu 18.04 Bionic and Python 3.6.6.
 For installation, just clone or download the project into your computer.
 Installation of the following libraries and possibly others may be necessary:
   __csv, cv2, keras, numpy, PyQt5, random, sklearn, tensorflow, time__